Using a CPAP Machine With Oxygen

 While doctors usually prescribe supplemental oxygen and CPAP therapy independently, people with certain health conditions may benefit from receiving both treatments at once.
 Doctors may also prescribe both CPAP therapy and supplemental oxygen to people who have certain coexisting conditions.

-• Chronic obstructive pulmonary disease: Oxygen therapy and CPAP therapy can both be used to treat COPD, which is a group of progressive lung diseases that includes emphysema and chronic bronchitis.
+• Chronic obstructive pulmonary disease (COPD): Oxygen therapy and BPAP therapy can both be used to treat COPD, which is a group of progressive lung diseases that includes emphysema and chronic bronchitis.
 Doctors may prescribe both treatments for individuals with low blood oxygen levels related to COPD.

 • Overlap syndrome: Co-occurring COPD and OSA is known as overlap syndrome.
-It is sometimes treated with a combination of CPAP therapy and supplemental oxygen.
+It's sometimes treated with a combination of CPAP therapy and supplemental oxygen.

 • Heart failure: Oxygen therapy is prescribed for some people with acute heart failure who have low oxygen saturation.
 OSA is common in people with heart failure, as is CSA that occurs with an abnormal breathing pattern called Cheyne-Stokes respirations.
 CPAP therapy is sometimes prescribed for people with heart failure and OSA.
 For people with heart failure who experience Cheyne-Stokes respirations, PAP therapy may be combined with supplemental oxygen.